marcomeru/Mars2020_ZCAM/database_creation/readme.md

 result = make_ct_database()
 ```

 the routine will search for all the RC files in the default directory and all its subdirectories.
-The default directory is contained within the remote Mastcam-Z server hosted by ASU (Arizona State University).<br>
+The default directory is contained within the remote Mastcam-Z server hosted by ASU (Arizona State University).
+The variable <code>result</code> will contain the resulting database structure.

+<b>NB:</b> The complete list of data of each element of the structure (in the forms of numbers, strings and arrays) is reported in the explanatory preamble of the file <i>cal_mars2020_struct.pro</i>.

-If the user wants to search into another directory (for example, /PATH/), the syntax is:
+If the user wants to search into another directory (for example, <code>/folder1/folder2/</code>), the syntax is:

 ```
-result = make_ct_database(RC_FP = "/PATH/")
+result = make_ct_database(RC_FP = "/folder1/folder2/")
 ```

 In addition, the user can also restrict the field to a limited range of sols.
 This parameter can be used alone (which means that the routine will search for all RC files from that sol range within the default path), for example: